dswann101164/azure-noob-blog/posts/2025-11-24-azure-arc-vcenter-implementation-guide.md

 The Arc Resource Bridge connects your vCenter infrastructure to Azure.
 Think of it as the "connector" layer.

+**What the Resource Bridge actually is:**
+- A Kubernetes-based appliance VM deployed INTO your vCenter environment
+- Runs as a VM in vCenter (typically 4 vCPU, 16GB RAM)
+- Provides the connection between vCenter and Azure
+- Deployed from a Windows jump box that has network access to vCenter

 **What the Resource Bridge does:**
 - Authenticates to your vCenter instance
 - Discovers VMs in vCenter inventory